Osprey Talon 22

 Osprey’s Talon is the daypack we see on the trails more than any other.
 And there’s good reason for its popularity: it’s light, has a nice fit, is made in a wide range of sizes and bright colorways, and hits a desirable price point.
-We’ve used the latest Talon 22 for the past year and have found it to be a useful multi-sport option.
+In testing the Talon 22, we’ve found it to be a useful multi-sport option.
 It’s not the most comfortable or feature-rich pack on the market, but the intelligent design satisfies the needs of most day hikers, bike commuters, and travelers.
-Below we break down the Talon 22’s carrying comfort, weight, ventilation, organization, durability, fit, and more.
-To see how the Talon stacks up, see our article on the best daypacks.
+Below we break down our experiences with the Talon 22.
+To see how it stacks up, see our article on the best daypacks.

 What makes the Osprey Talon 22 a top seller year after year is its balance of weight, comfort, and features.
 The pack is a big step up in terms of padding and support from an ultralight design like REI’s Flash series.
 But its thin framesheet and minimalist cushioning on the shoulder straps and hipbelt prioritize weight and packability over all-out comfort.
 We’ve found the Talon to be an ideal match for typical day hikes and bike commutes: throw in a puffy, rain shell, food, and some water, and it conforms nicely to your back.
 But load it down with extra water or heavy gear, and it will droop and the thin padding on the hipbelt will start to feel less comfortable.
 In those instances, we like a heavier-duty option like Osprey’s Stratos, which has a metal frame and more substantial foam for putting weight on your hips.

-With a weight of 1 pound 12.6 ounces in the M/L size, the Talon falls on the light end of the daypack spectrum.
-It’s nearly a pound less than Osprey’s other big-time model, the Stratos 24 (2 lbs.
-12 oz.), although it’s missing that pack’s ventilated backpanel and metal frame.
-Some of its closest competitors include the Gregory Inertia 25 (1 lb.
-9.4 oz.), Deuter’s Speed Lite 24 (1 lb.
-12 oz.), and Patagonia’s Nine Trails 20L (1 lb.
-13.6 oz.).
-You certainly can go lighter at the same capacity with the packable REI Co-op Flash 22 (13 oz.), but you’re compromising on storage, ventilation, and carrying comfort.
+With a weight of 1 pound 14.6 ounces in the S/M size (our past-generation model checked in lighter at 1 lb.
+12.6 oz.), the Talon is pretty average among similarly sized daypacks.
+For reference, it’s considerably lighter than Osprey’s other leading model, the Stratos 24 (2 lbs.
+12 oz.), although it’s missing that pack’s metal frame.
+Closer competitors include the Gregory Miwok 24 (1 lb.
+13.6 oz.), REI Trail 25 (2 lbs. even) and Deuter’s Speed Lite 24 (1 lb.
+12 oz.).
+And you certainly can go lighter at the same capacity with the packable REI Co-op Flash 22 (13 oz.), but you’re compromising on storage, ventilation, and carrying comfort.
 We’ve used the Talon extensively and have never had an issue with its weight, not to mention it packs down nearly flat for throwing in a car or duffel bag.

 Osprey is a leader in back ventilation design, and we think they’ve come up with a nice solution with the Talon.
 Its lightweight focus means forgoing the suspended panel that you get with the Stratos and larger backpacking-specific models, but the entire back and hipbelt are made with mesh and have just enough spacing to generate some airflow.
+It’s worth noting that the design was updated recently with a new AirScape design, which is intended to boost flex and reduce waste (injection-molding requires fewer materials during production), but the overall intentions and execution remain largely the same.
 Even the shoulder straps have cutouts in the foam to help keep you as cool as possible.
 If back ventilation is a top priority, the Osprey's Stratos 24 is the better bet, but we think most people will be happy with the Talon’s design.

 The pocket layout of the Talon is fairly straightforward but gets the job done in divvying up your gear.
 You get a hydration sleeve that sits behind the backpanel, two stretchy side water bottle pockets, and two hipbelt pockets that are large enough to fit most modern phones and point-and-shoot cameras.
 Additionally, the pack has a zippered exterior pocket at the top, a very useful stretchy shove-it pocket along the front, and one small zippered mesh pocket with a key clip on the inside of the main compartment.
 A more feature-rich design will offer a few more storage options, but we’ve never felt the Talon is lacking in this regard.